-These Land Rover 110 Defender vehicles unfold into surprisingly spacious and comfortable two-story tents, with flush toilets and full beds.
+These Land Rover 110 Defender vehicles unfold into surprisingly spacious and comfortable two-storey tents, with flush toilets and full beds.
 The camp staff determine the best spot for viewing wildlife and sets up your 4x4 there, before withdrawing and leaving you to enjoy your privacy.
 Staff remain just a short stroll away, but completely hidden from view.

 During the day, enjoy game drives to the furthest reaches of the park.
 In the evenings, sip a drink on your porch and relax as the animals slowly grow accustomed to you.
 You might see zebra and Thomson’s gazelle grazing or wildebeest ambling through the grass.

 You can also enjoy a Bush Rover experience in the Nyerere National Park.